Anoerak/Anoerak/README.md

   {
     return [
       	'Yoga' => 'Since 2012, I practice at least 3 times a week and teach AcroYoga every Tuesday evening.', 'Hiking' => 'Once a week, we go for a hike.
-We long for something different every week if possible and really look forward for this family time.', 'Video Games' => 'I\'ve been playing videos games since my parents brought back home our first Amstrad 6128+!!
+We long for something different every week if possible and really look forward for this family time.',
+      	'Video Games' => 'I\'ve been playing videos games since my parents brought back home our first Amstrad 6128+!!
 			  Yup, I\'m that old :).
-Since then, I\'ve been playing mostly on console but I\'ve switched to
-       PC in 2021 and enjoy it a lot.
-I play all sort of games but at the moment, I play a lot of DayZ, The Last of Us and Hunt:Showdown.', 'Server Admin/ Mods' => 'I also give a hand to the staff of a French DayZ server ("Les Imparfaits").
+Since then, I\'ve been playing mostly on console but I\'ve switched to PC in 2021 and enjoy it a lot.
+I play all sort of games but at the moment, I play a lot of DayZ, The Last of Us, Hunt:Showdown and recently the new Assassin\'s Creed.', 'Server Admin/ Mods' => 'I also give a hand to the staff of a French DayZ server ("Les Imparfaits").
 It involves some 3D modeling, some C++ code session to install, modify, updates the mods and some community management.',
 	'Travels' => 'I love to travel, meet new people, experience news life styles and I intend to share this love with my son.
 Next big trip will be in Sweden (again) next december!!! we’re all very excited :)', 'Music' => 'I play guitar and accordeon, love country music and pop-roc music!!'
     ];
   }